rtravitz/getbuckets-be/README.md

 ## Running
 Have Postgres listening on port 5432 with a database created by the `postgres` named `getbuckets`.

 With Go installed, run `make migrate` to run database migrations.
-Then use `make run` or `migrate watch` to start the server.
+Then use `make run` or `make watch` to start the server.

+## Tests
+For this silly thing?

+## Other comments
+The file structure is loosely based on [ardanlabs/service](https://github.com/ardanlabs/service).